 Thanksgiving (1:8-10).
 Nehemiah thanks God for promising His people can return to Him if they repent.
 Nehemiah knows because his people have been unfaithful to God, they are scattered among the nations (1:8).
-However, he thanks God for the promise . . . if ye turn unto me, and keep my commandments . . . will I gather them from thence, and will bring them unto the place that I have chosen to set my name there (1:9).
+However, he thanks God for the promise . . . if you return to me and obey my commands, . . .
+I will gather them from there and bring them to the place I have chosen as a dwelling for my Name (1:9).
 What does God also promise in Psalm 32:1 to believers who repent of sin?

 The word blessed means "happy."
 The happiest believers are those who know their sins are forgiven.
-Nehemiah also thanks God for salvation by praying, . . . whom thou hast redeemed by thy great power, and by thy strong hand (1:10).
+Nehemiah also thanks God for salvation by praying, . . . whom you redeemed by your great strength and your mighty hand (1:10).
 Only one thing can keep you from being happy and experiencing God's blessings-sin-and only one kind of sin.
 Not your brother's, nor your sister's, only whose?
 Yours!